scala/scala/spec/05-classes-and-objects.md

 ```

 This defines a class `LinkedList` with three constructors.
 The
-second constructor constructs an singleton list, while the
+second constructor constructs a singleton list, while the
 third one constructs a list with a given head and tail.

 ### Case Classes